notator/AssistantPerformer/lib/Github_README.txt

  *  jiWebMIDIAPI.js (this file) will become redundant as soon as browsers begin
  *  to implement the above objects natively.
  *
- *  The MIDI_API has the following namespaces:
+ *  The MIDILib has the following namespaces:
  *
- *  MIDI_API.event -- defined in lib/Event.js
+ *  MIDILib.event -- defined in lib/Event.js
  *      1. MIDI constants.
 These constants are categorised and defined in the following objects:
  *                  COMMAND
  *                  RUNNING_STATUS